rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

 }
 ```

-So, if you got an error, it was most likely `401 Unauthorized`, which means go above and fix your user or apikey.
+If you got an error, it was most likely `(401) Unauthorized`, which means go above and fix your apiuser or apikey environment variables.

  * Tokens and tidbits

-    Otherwise your request has a wealth of information including your important authentication token to continue with the rest of these operations:
+    Otherwise your request resulted in a wealth of information, including your required authentication token to continue with the rest of these operations:

 ```sh
 # token handling